piyush-kurur/piyush-kurur.github.io/contents/posts/2016-09-27-Haskell-2016-impressions-of-a-first-timer.md

 ---
 title: Haskell 2016: impressions of a first timer
-tag: Haskell
+tags: Haskell
 ---

-I had an exhausting yet exciting trip to Nara where for the first time I am interacting with the functional programming community.
+I had an exhausting yet exciting trip to Nara where for the first time I interacted with the functional programming community.
 What started out as a hobby is taking its toll on me; I am getting sucked in deeper and deeper into functional programming and it seems I am not minding that.

 The broad area of functional programming and type theory is seeing a revolution of some sort.
 For a functional programmer it seems nothing